 Best Path of Exile 2 classes

-Make sure to check out our guide to all the ascendancies in PoE 2 so you know which direction to take your character in while exploring the game’s vastly intricate skill tree.
+Make sure to check out our guide to all the ascendancies in PoE 2 so you know which direction to take your character in while exploring the game’s vastly intricate skill tree and gear mechanics.

 S-tier classes